It’s highly likely you’ve ended up on this website because you were searching for some information for your dog.

 Fortunately, Camille had developed a passion for dog training, and it had become her hobby when Blanco was a puppy.
 She and Blanco completed numerous courses, including puppy obedience, basic dog training, and multiple field training programs.

-This otherwise very well behaved labrador, however, would suddenly break into a dangerous zoom, particularly on their daily hikes, around flowing water, or even tall brusling grass.
+This otherwise very well behaved labrador, however, would suddenly break into a dangerous zoom, particularly on their daily hikes, around flowing water, or even tall brushing grass.

 Blanco was labeled an “aggressive dog” because he had bitten her so he was excluded from group programs, even though in his mind he was playing.
 (He was probably the world’s only “aggressive” labrador due to their sweet nature!)